rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 *contracts*: their behavior is only guaranteed if the inputs meet particular requirements.
-Panicking when the contract is violated makes sense because a contract violation always indicates a caller-side bug, and it’s not a kind of error you want the calling code to have to explicitly handle.
+Panicking when the contract is violated makes sense because a contract violation always indicates a caller-side bug, and it’s not a kind of error you want the calling code to have to explicitly владение.
 In fact, there’s no reasonable way for calling code to recover; the calling *programmers* need to fix the code.
 Contracts for a function, especially when a violation will cause a panic, should be explained in the API documentation for the function.